Watts-College/crj-507-spring-2025/schedule.md

 ### The Benefits of GitHub Issues

-Note that the discussion board is hosted by the GitHub issues feature.
+Note that the help board is hosted by the GitHub issues feature.
 It is a great forum because:

 * You can format code and math using standard markdown syntax
 * You can cut and paste images directly into the message